erjank/teaching/lessons.md

 # Designing Lessons

+> **Objectives**
+>
+> * Learners can describe the steps in reverse instructional design
+>   and explain why it generally produces better lessons than the
+>   usual "forward" lesson development process.
+> * Learners can define "teaching to the test" and explain why
+>   reverse instructional design is *not* the same thing.
+> * Learners can construct and critique five-part learner profiles.
+> * Learners can construct good learning objectives and critique
+>   learning objectives with reference to Bloom's Taxonomy.

 Most people design lessons as follows:

 1. Someone tells you that you have to teach something you haven't